Minor campaigns of 1815: La Vendée

 Army of the West, – Armée de l'Ouest (also known as the Army of the Vendée and the Army of the Loire) – originally formed as the Corps of Observation of the Vendée.
 This army was formed to suppress the Royalist revolt in the Vendée region of France which was up in revolt at Napoleon Bonaparte's return.
 It was commanded by General Jean Maximilien Lamarque.

-Total planned strength was 10/12,000 men, but max force achieved as 6,000.
+The total planned strength was 10,000 to 12,000 men, but the highest estimate of total strength is 6,000 men.

 Provence and Brittany which were known to contain many royalist sympathisers did not rise in open revolt, but the La Vendée did.
 The Vendée Royalists successfully took Bressuire and Cholet before they were defeated by General Lamarque at the Battle of Rocheserviere on 20 June.
 They signed the Treaty of Cholet six days later on 26 June.

 Other mobilisations

-For mobilisations that did not take an active part in operations, or were just planned mobilisations, see the Article "Military mobilisation during the Hundred Days".
+For mobilisations that did not take an active part in operations, or were just planned mobilisations, see the article "Military mobilisation during the Hundred Days".